Who's Who and What's What

 CRAFT Program Events

 All apprentices are encouraged to take part in all CRAFT program events during the season.
-They happen during regular work times (Saturday mornings or Monday afternoons) and if you attend, there is no need to make up the work time.
-If you do attend the events you are expected to come to work at 6am on Saturday to help with chores, set up the farm shop, and pick corn.
-If you do not attend the event, you are expected to come to work on Saturday mornings for the usual schedule.
-Apprentices need to use their own vehicles to attend the CRAFT program events.
-The program will compensate for the travel at .40c/mi.
+They happen during regular work times (Monday afternoons) and if you attend, there is no need to make up the work time.
+If you do not attend the event, you are expected to come to work for the usual schedule.
+Apprentices can use a farm vehicle to attend the program events or can use their own vehicles and be compensated for the travel at .40c /mi.
 It is not a requirement to attend the CRAFT program events.

 One apprentice each week will drive the vegetables to Boston.
 Each apprentice can be the Boston Driver, if they desire, but not for less than two months at a time.

 Every apprentice will be trained in the safe use and maintenance of two farm tractors.
 The tractor assignments will be made during the program orientation.
 All attempts will be made to let each apprentice do all of the jobs on "their" tractors during the season so they can learn the jobs thoroughly.
 In this way apprentices are given the opportunity to learn general tractor skills by focusing on two tractors while at the same time minimizing training needs and repair costs.